-Calories in whole batch is 3800.
-I divided mine into 30 large cookies so they were each about 125cal.
+Calories in the whole batch are 3800.
+I divided mine into 30 large cookies, so they were each about 125cal.

 How to make these lactation cookies

-- Mix the mashed bananas with the vanilla extract, honey, warmed coconut oil and nut butters.
+Mix the mashed bananas with the vanilla extract, honey warmed coconut oil and nut butter.

-- The raw dough is actually quite yummy too.
+The raw dough is actually quite yummy too.
 You could skip the oven and roll them into small balls and then into desiccated coconut.
 Then put them into the deep-freeze.
-Remove from freezer as needed.
+Remove them from the freezer as needed.

 “I struggled to find effective lactation cookies without eggs, so I’m so glad I found these.
 And now the whole family can enjoy them too" ~ Pet

 Why these Specific Ingredients for our Breast Milk Cookies?